The Crown by F Hugh Eveleigh

 In a constitutional monarchy the Sovereign must and always will act in accordance with the law.
 A date for the change from direct absolute rule of a king to the constitutional rule (i.e. with reference to the wishes of the people) is generally assumed to have happened when King John was forced to leave his mark on Magna Carta in 1215.
 A 1297 copy of this remarkable document, one of only two held outside the UK (the other is in the USA), is held on display in Parliament House in Canberra.
 Its importance in the gradual development of absolute to cooperative rule with the people, resonates even today.

 In any case the Sovereign is always present and thus our security and freedom is guaranteed because whatever might transpire between a Prime Minister and a Governor-General is an Australian matter.
-The Governor-General is executive head of state and one of his paramount duties is to uphold the Constitution and the Law regardless of political shenanigans but if ever a problem arises (for instance the 1975 constitutional and political crisis relating to financial supply), the Queen remains as Sovereign of the nation and the ultimate guardian of the Constitution.
-She may not take any active role in Australian governance but her presence or the presence of her successors is constant and no politicking can change this fact.
-Only she can appoint or dismiss a Governor or Governor-General (albeit on the Prime Minister's suggestion) and thus she acts as a final buffer to any type of abuse of power within Australia.
-There is much to be said in favour of her geographical distance from any political events in our country.
-This fact enables the constant anchor of her existence to be solidly placed far from potential local problems.
-Her existence is the ultimate guarantee of good practice in our governance.
+The Governor-General is executive head of state and one of his paramount duties is to uphold the Constitution and the Law regardless of political shenanigans but if ever a problem arises (for instance the 1975 constitutional and political crisis relating to financial supply), it was the King who remained as Sovereign of the nation and the ultimate guardian of the Constitution.
+He may not take any active role in Australian governance but his presence or the presence of his successors is constant and no politicking can change this fact.
+Only he can appoint or dismiss a Governor or Governor-General (albeit on the Prime Minister's suggestion) and thus he acts as a final buffer to any type of abuse of power within Australia.
+There is much to be said in favour of his geographical distance from any political events in our country.
+This fact enables the constant anchor of his existence to be solidly placed far from potential local problems.
+His existence is the ultimate guarantee of good practice in our governance.